Mafyuh/Git-Homelab/README.md

 # Auto-Homelab
-Homelab environment defined in code.
+Homelab docker-compose environment defined in code.
 Using Drone and Renovate bot for CI along with bash scripts for CD.
 Very much still a WIP.

 ## Apps in Repo:
 <table>